An attempt to profit from any new (particularly socially radical) trend or subculture while at the same time subverting or preaching against it

 - The subversion/reversal to end all subversions: The Addams Family.
 Not only were they eccentric (read: crazy), but Gomez and Morticia kissed all the time.
 And all the "normal people" on the show were shocked — but the audience wasn't, and wasn't supposed to be, despite the usual behavior of married couples on early 1960s TV.

 - Bewitched: Samantha could literally have anything she wanted by simply twitching her nose yet she willingly suppressed this power on the demand of a man with whom she tried to live a normal human life of domestic bliss.
-This despite the fact that the magical world she comes from is a far more interesting and liberated place.
-In all fairness, many episodes acknowledged this and showed the witches' culture as being overtly hedonistic, meaning that Samantha found life as a mortal rewarding.
+This despite the fact that the magical world she comes from is a far more interesting and liberated place (although portrayed as overly hedonistic, so that Samantha should prefer life as a mortal).

 - Five words: Lifetime Movie of the Week.
 To sum them up, even under their feminist undertones and alleged "empowerment" of "distressed women", half of the plots go on condemning whatever thing frightens middle aged suburban housewives.